GirishWangikar/Text-To-Image-Generator/README.md

 # AI-Enhanced Image Generation

+To know more, check out my blog - [Crafting Visual Masterpieces: AI’s Creative Revolution](https://medium.com/@girishwangikar/crafting-visual-masterpieces-ais-creative-revolution-c6a7a21d86a4)

 This project demonstrates an AI-enhanced image generation application using Gradio, Hugging Face, and LangChain.
 It allows users to input a simple prompt, which is then expanded into a detailed description using a language model, and finally used to generate an image.

 ## Features